Kumsusan Palace of the Sun: Security and access

-The building is accessed via an underpass adjacent to a tram stop across the road.
-Upon entering the building, visitors (both foreigners and North Korean tourists) have to walk over a shoe cleaning device, are asked to check all personal belongings except their wallets in a cloak room, and are given a numbered ticket to claim their belongings when leaving.
-Visitors proceed along a series of long travelators (moving walkways).
+The building is accessed via an underpass from security screening facilities across the road.
+Upon entering the checkpoint, visitors (both foreigners and North Korean tourists) have to walk over a shoe cleaning device, are asked to check all personal belongings except their wallets in a cloak room, and are given a numbered ticket to claim their belongings when leaving.
+Visitors proceed along a series of long travelators (moving walkways), which travel underneath the road, towards the palace.